mslegrand/R-expressions-and-calls/DisectingExpressions.md

 [1] "expression"
 ```

+Invoking help on **expression** reveals other ways to create an expression

-Two Ways to Create Expressions
+More Ways to Create Expressions
 ===